Actively Recruiting

 - Contraindications to regional anesthesia such as sepsis, peripheral neuropathies, or coagulopathy

-- Decompensated liver cirrhosis characterized by serious liver complications
+- Decompensated liver cirrhosis with serious symptoms

 - Severe heart disease classified as NYHA class III or IV